modelab/grasshopper-primer/en/1-foundations/1-6/3_Working with Meshes.md

 The process of taking two vertices that are in the same position and combining them into a single vertex is called *welding*, while *unwelding* takes a single vertex and splits it into two.

-The **Weld** component uses an input angle A. Any two adjacent faces with an angle less than the input angle will be welded together, resulting in common vertices with a normal that is the average of the adjacent faces.
+The **Weld** component uses a threshold angle as input.
+Any two adjacent faces with an angle less than the threshold angle will be welded together, resulting in common vertices with a normal that is the average of the adjacent faces. **Unweld** works in the opposite manner, where adjancent faces with an angle greater than the given threshold will be unwelded, and their shared vertices will be duplicated.

 ![IMAGE]()
 >1.
 The default Box Mesh has 726 vertices.
 The mesh is creased at the corners of the box, where vertices are doubled up.